deadlyvipers/dojo_rules/kill_list.md

 * Unformatted code
 * Repeated code blocks
 * Bad variable names

 * All devs are not supposed to be killed

-* All devs are not supposed to be killed